Do I have Post-Traumatic Stress Disorder?

-This could be caused by an incidental-shock trauma; could develop over time, as in developmental issues of neglect, abuse or mis-attunement, or could even be a combination of all these.
+This could be caused by an incidental-shock trauma, could develop over time, as in developmental issues of neglect, abuse or misattunement, or could even be a combination of all of these.

 Levels of Post-Traumatic Stress and PTSD Symptoms

-Post-Traumatic Stress Disorder can have different levels of intensity; depending on the state of mind you were in when exposed to the trauma; how you reacted to it, and the support or lack of support you experienced subsequently.
+Post-Traumatic Stress Disorder can have different levels of intensity depending on the state of mind you were in when exposed to the trauma, how you reacted to it, and the support or lack of support you subsequently experienced.

 Approaching Post-Traumatic Stress Disorder Symptoms and What it Encompasses

-The material to be learnt, which I provide, is aimed at all those who want to learn more about, and resolve, their Post-Traumatic Stress, be it intense or mildly disruptive of one’s life.
+The material to be learned, which I provide, is aimed at all those who want to learn more about and resolve their Post-Traumatic Stress, be it intense or mildly disruptive.

 Post-Traumatic Stress is pervasive and affects a large part of our population.

-You may have found me because you suffer from Post-Traumatic Stress Disorder is set off by sexual violence, accident, loss, surgery or primitive ritual abuse; or you are troubled by early life history of neglect, abuse, incoherence, as may be the case in growing up with an alcoholic or depressive parent, being an unwanted child, witnessing the divorce of parents while young, comparing yourself or being incessantly compared to others, early life-threatening diseases or other prolonged periods of stress.
+You may have found me because you suffer from Post-Traumatic Stress Disorder which was set off by sexual violence, accident, loss, surgery or primitive ritual abuse.
+Perhaps you are troubled by an early life history of neglect, abuse, or chaos, as may be the case if you grew up with an alcoholic or depressive parent, were an unwanted child, if you witnessed the divorce of parents while young, if you compared yourself or were incessantly compared to others, if you experienced an early life-threatening disease or other prolonged periods of stress.

-Or you could have issues around anger, anxiety, self-worth, depression, relationship and healthy attachment; burn-out or dealing with mid-life crisis.
+Or you could have issues around anger, anxiety, self-worth, depression, relationship and healthy attachment, burnout, or dealing with a midlife crisis.

 This information is for you!